 Actual events involving limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions, transactional counterparties or other companies in the financial services industry or the financial services industry generally, or concerns or rumors about any events of these kinds or other similar risks, have in the past and may in the future lead to market-wide liquidity problems.
 For example, on March 10, 2023, Silicon Valley Bank was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation, or FDIC, as receiver.
 Similarly, on March 12, 2023, Signature Bank and Silvergate Capital Corp. were each swept into receivership, and on May 1, 2023, First Republic Bank was also swept into receivership.
 Although a statement by the Department of the Treasury, the Federal Reserve and the FDIC indicated that all depositors of Silicon Valley Bank would have access to all of their money after only one business day of closure, including funds held in uninsured deposit accounts, borrowers under credit agreements, letters of credit and certain other financial instruments with Silicon Valley Bank, Signature Bank or any other financial institution that is placed into receivership by the FDIC may be unable to access undrawn amounts thereunder.
 If any of the banks which hold our cash deposits were to be placed into receivership, we may be unable to access undrawn amounts thereunder.
 If any of the banks which hold our cash deposits were to be placed into receivership, we may be unable to access undrawn amounts thereunder.
 If any of the banks which hold our cash deposits were to be placed into receivership, we may be unable to access undrawn amounts thereunder.
-If further failures in financial institutions occur where we hold deposits, we could experience additional risk.
-Any such loss or limitation on our cash, cash equivalents and short-term investments would adversely affect our business.
-In addition, if any of the thir
+If any of the banks which hold our cash deposits were to be placed into receivership, we may be unable to access undrawn amounts thereunder.
+If any of the banks which hold our cash of federally insured limits.
+If further failures in financial institutions occur wher